 - Surgery

-Pelvic floor dysfunction doesn’t just affect people of a single certain age, gender or physical ability.
-While it can have a negative impact on your physical, mental, and emotional health, there is hope with professional physical therapy in Bridgeton, MO.
-At Axes, we offer an entire team dedicated to helping you recover the pleasure of engaging in the things you love most in life.
+Pelvic floor dysfunction can affect anyone, regardless of age, gender, or physical ability.
+While it can affect anyone deeply, there is hope with professional physical therapy in Bridgeton, MO.
+At Axes, we offer an entire team committed to assisting you recover the pleasure of participating in the things you love most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel disappointed, embarrassed, or despairing.
-But a diagnosis is far from a life sentence.
-With practical treatment plans customized for you by your Bridgeton, MO physical therapist, you can reclaim control over your life and experience a pain-free existence.
+If you are suffering from pelvic floor dysfunction, you may feel frustrated, ashamed, or hopeless.
+But a diagnosis is far from a permanent condition.
+With practical treatment plans tailored for you by your Bridgeton, MO physical therapist, you can reclaim control over your life and enjoy a pain-free existence.

-Pelvic floor therapy involves exercises that can strengthen, improve flexibility of, or coordinate the pelvic muscles.
-The advantages of physical therapy for pelvic floor dysfunction in Bridgeton, MO include:
+Pelvic floor therapy involves exercises that can build strength in, stretch, or coordinate the pelvic muscles.
+The benefits of physical therapy for pelvic floor dysfunction in Bridgeton, MO include:

-- Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can help improving bladder and bowel control, diminish symptoms of urinary and fecal incontinence, and offer better support for the pelvic organs.
+- Improved pelvic floor muscle strength — Strengthening pelvic floor muscles can help improving bladder and bowel control, alleviate symptoms of urinary and fecal incontinence, and provide better support for the pelvic organs.

-- Pain management — By targeting less resilient or stiffer muscles and addressing sensitive areas, physical therapy can aid in diminishing or getting rid of the discomfort you feel due to pelvic floor dysfunction.
+- Pain management — By targeting weaker or more rigid muscles and addressing sensitive areas, physical therapy can assist in reducing or eradicating the pain you feel due to pelvic floor dysfunction.

 - Pre- and postpartum care — Pelvic floor therapy is frequently advised for expecting mothers and those who have just given birth.
-It can assist in readying the pelvic floor for labor, decreasing the likelihood of postpartum pelvic floor dysfunction, and promoting recuperation from changes and trauma to the pelvic floor related to childbirth.
+It can assist in preparing the pelvic floor for delivery, minimizing the chance of after childbirth pelvic floor dysfunction, and helping recovery from changes and trauma to the pelvic floor related to giving birth.

-- Sexual health improvement — By targeting particular muscles and dealing with any hidden issues, therapy can enhance sexual arousal, orgasm, and general sexual health.
+- Sexual health improvement — By focusing on specific muscles and addressing any underlying issues, therapy can boost sexual arousal, climax, and overall sexual gratification.

 - Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
-By offering information and teaching you techniques you can practice autonomously, your Axes physical therapist helps you take an active role in your own care and empowers you to sustain a way of life that promotes pelvic floor health.
+By providing information and teaching you methods you can utilize independently, your Axes physical therapist helps you actively participate in your own care and empowers you to sustain a lifestyle that supports pelvic floor wellness.

-At Axes Physical Therapy, we have a team of experienced pelvic floor therapists in Bridgeton, MO who can assist you in boosting your pelvic health and function.
-Although certain cases of pelvic floor dysfunction may necessitate operative correction, the majority of individuals in Bridgeton, MO will experience sustained and significant improvement through less invasive physical therapy approaches.
+At Axes Physical Therapy, we have a team of knowledgeable pelvic floor therapists in Bridgeton, MO who can support you in enhancing your pelvic well-being and function.
+While some instances of pelvic floor dysfunction might necessitate operative correction, the majority of individuals in Bridgeton, MO will likely find sustained and substantial improvement through non-invasive physical therapy approaches.

 What Bridgeton, MO Pelvic Floor Therapy Involves

-Your first pelvic floor therapy session in Bridgeton, MO will comprise an evaluation of your current pelvic floor condition.
-The following sessions will emphasize implementing your customized treatment plan.
+Your first pelvic floor therapy session in Bridgeton, MO will comprise an evaluation of your existing pelvic floor health.
+The following sessions will focus on implementing your personalized treatment plan.

 Assessment and Evaluation

 The journey of pelvic floor therapy begins with an initial assessment.
-During this phase, your Bridgeton, MO physical therapist will dedicate time to get to know you and your symptoms.
+In this appointment, your Bridgeton, MO physical therapist will spend time to get to know you and your symptoms.
 They will inquire about your medical history, lifestyle, and goals.
-Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to determine your present condition.
-With your approval, a pre-pelvic floor therapy assessment in Bridgeton, MO may additionally include an internal examination to better assess the muscle strength level.
-Alternatively, biofeedback sensors can be employed instead of an internal examination.
+Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to evaluate your present condition.
+With your approval, a pre-pelvic floor therapy assessment in Bridgeton, MO may additionally include an internal examination to more evaluate the muscle strength level.
+Alternatively, biofeedback sensors can be used as an substitute to an internal examination.

-The assessment and evaluation carried out by your physical therapist will help in recognizing the potential causes of your pelvic floor dysfunction and enable the creation of an suitable treatment plan to assist you in returning to the activities you enjoy.
+The assessment and evaluation carried out by your physical therapist will assist in identifying the potential causes of your pelvic floor dysfunction and support the creation of an optimal treatment plan to assist you in resuming the activities you love.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Bridgeton, MO will develop a personalized treatment plan customized to your needs.
-This plan will incorporate specific goals, techniques, and projected outcomes to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Bridgeton, MO will create a personalized treatment plan tailored to your needs.
+This plan will incorporate defined goals, exercises, and projected results to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving strength and coordination is crucial for any pelvic floor therapy plan.
+Improving strength and balance is crucial for any pelvic floor therapy plan.
 Exercises that may be included in your physical therapy treatment plan in Bridgeton, MO include:

-- Kegel exercises to release and tighten the pelvic floor muscles
+- Kegel exercises to release and contract the pelvic floor muscles

-- Diaphragmatic breathing to coordinate your breath with your pelvic floor motion
+- Diaphragmatic breathing to coordinate your breath with your pelvic floor movement

-- Functional training to include new muscle patterns into everyday tasks
+- Functional training to incorporate new muscle actions into routine tasks

-The exercises your Bridgeton, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your particular needs, but will all be aimed at retraining your body and muscles for optimal health.
-Depending on your present health and level of pelvic floor dysfunction, exercises may begin with you lying down on your back and evolve to seated and upright positions.
+The exercises your Bridgeton, MO physical therapist prescribes for your pelvic floor dysfunction will differ based on your unique situation, but will all be aimed at retraining your body and muscles for optimal health.
+Depending on your existing health and level of pelvic floor dysfunction, exercises may begin with you lying flat on your back and evolve to seated and upright positions.

 Manual Therapy

-Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or working on specific areas of your pelvis.
-It may include trigger point therapy (releasing tight knots in your muscles), nerve mobilization (freeing up compressed nerves), joint mobilization (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).
+Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or manipulating specific areas of your pelvis.
+It may include trigger point therapy (releasing tight knots in your muscles), nerve mobilization (freeing up compressed nerves), joint manipulation (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin mobilization (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

-Biofeedback training utilizes a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you understand how to manage and coordinate your pelvic floor muscles by giving you live feedback on how they engage and release.
-This feedback helps you better understand understand how to activate and relax the muscles properly, optimizing your muscle integration and command.
+Biofeedback training makes use of a device to measure and display the activity of your pelvic floor muscles on a screen.
+It help you understand how to control and harmonize your pelvic floor muscles by giving you instant feedback on how they tighten and release.
+This feedback helps you better understand understand how to engage and release the muscles appropriately, optimizing your muscle alignment and mastery.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a catalog of exercises to complete – it also provides you with access to professional, science-backed insights that boost your day-to-day life.
+Physical therapy isn’t just a list of exercises to complete – it also provides you with entrée to expert, science-backed insights that enhance your daily life.
 Your physical therapist may advise you with:

-- Additional recommendations for a healthier daily life and way of living
+- Any other tips for a healthier daily life and way of living

-Augmenting the exercises and techniques used in pelvic floor therapy with these adjustments encourages better pelvic floor function and overall well-being.
+Complementing the exercises and techniques utilized in pelvic floor therapy with these modifications promotes better pelvic floor function and overall well-being.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Bridgeton, MO

-At Axes Physical Therapy, we wholeheartedly believe in providing individualized and caring treatment to our patients.
-Owned and operated by a committed physical therapist in Bridgeton, MO, our practice places our clients at the center and endeavors to obtain favorable patient results.
-We comprehend that pelvic floor dysfunction can manifest as a sensitive and demanding condition.
-That’s why we approach every patient with the utmost respect, empathy, and personalized attention.
+At Axes Physical Therapy, we strongly believe in delivering individualized and caring treatment to our patients.
+Owned and operated by a devoted physical therapist in Bridgeton, MO, our practice places our clients at the center and strives to achieve beneficial patient results.
+We comprehend that pelvic floor dysfunction can pose as a challenging and difficult issue.
+That’s why we approach every patient with the utmost respect, compassion, and customized attention.

-We also subscribe to the belief in offering evidence-based and holistic care to our patients.
-We make use of up-to-date research and state-of-the-art technology to guide our treatment plans and methodologies.
-In addition, we offer a range of other physical therapy services that can enhance your pelvic floor therapy, including:
+We also embrace the belief in providing evidence-based and holistic care to our patients.
+We utilize up-to-date research and state-of-the-art technology to shape our treatment plans and methodologies.
+In addition, we present a range of other physical therapy services that can enhance your pelvic floor therapy, including:

 - Orthopedic rehab